The Epistemic Planning Domain Definition Language: Official Guideline: DEL-based Epistemic Planning

 We often write $e Q_\agentStyle{i} f$ for $(e, f) \in Q_\agentStyle{i}$.
-An event $e$ represents a possible outcome of the action.
-The precondition $\mathit{pre}(e)$ specifies when $e$ is applicable and the postcondition $\mathit{post}(e, \fluentStyle{p})$ tells us how the event modifies the value of $\fluentStyle{p}$ (\ie the effects of $e$).
-The accessibility relations specify the events that are considered to be possible by the agents, and thus their perspectives about the action.
-We say that an event $e$ has a \emph{trivial precondition} if $\mathit{pre}(e) = \top$ (\ie if it is always applicable), and that it has \emph{trivial postconditions} if for all $\fluentStyle{p} \in \atomSet$ we have $\mathit{post}(e, \fluentStyle{p}) = \top$ (\ie if it has null effects).
-If both conditions are satisfied we say that $e$ is \emph{trivial}.
+An event $e$ represents a possible outcome of the action, where the precondition $\mymathit{pre}(e)$ specifies when $e$ is applicable and the postcondition $\mymathit{post}(e, \fluentStyle{p})$ tells us how the event modifies the value of $\fluentStyle{p}$ (\ie the effects of $e$).
+The accessibility relations specify the events that are considered to be possible by the agents, and thus their perspectives on the action.
+We say that an event $e$ has a \emph{trivial precondition} if $\models \mymathit{pre}(e) \leftrightarrow \top$ (\ie if it is always applicable), and that it has \emph{trivial postconditions} if for all $\fluentStyle{p} \in \atomSet$ we have $\models \mymathit{post}(e, \fluentStyle{p}) \leftrightarrow p$ (\ie if it never changes the truth value of atoms).
+An event is \emph{trivial} if both its pre- and postconditions are trivial.
 Similarly to global and local states, we can both represent actions from the (\emph{global}) perspective of an external and omniscient observer, and from the (\emph{local}) perspective of some agent.